-There are also emerging industry clusters including food manufacturing, pharmaceutical and medical support services that can assist in the transition to new economic opportunities associated with the new Western Sydney Airport and surrounding employment areas.
+There are also emerging industry clusters, including food manufacturing, pharmaceutical and medical support services, that can assist in the transition to new economic opportunities associated with the new Western Sydney Airport and surrounding employment areas.
+It is important that Council's planning controls for employment land are flexible and can respond to these changes.